AvaloniaUI/clang-builder-docker/README.md

       -DCMAKE_TOOLCHAIN_FILE=/toolchains/aarch64-linux-gnu.toolchain \
     ```

+## Extracting sysroots and toolchains

+If you need to use your system toolchain for some reason (e. g.
+CLion insists on using debugger from the same docker container that was used to build the project), you can extract the sysroots and toolchain files from the image:

+`docker run --rm -v "$(pwd)"/toolchains:/host clang-builder /scripts/extract-toolchain.sh`

 ## Notes and constraints
 - GCC, libgcc and GCC-provided runtimes are intentionally not used anywhere.
 Runtimes come from compiler-rt, libc++/libc++abi and libunwind built with Clang and are statically linked